sandroscosta/line-server/README.md

 In the eventuality that we need more performance, we can always configure `puma` to have more worker and, that way, guarantee a higher throughput.

 ## Setup
-This project uses Ruby.
+This project was built using Ruby v3.4.2

-To install Ruby you can either install it manually or use `mise install` to install all dependencies from the `mise.toml` file.
+To install Ruby you can either install it manually using the following instructions [https://mac.install.guide/ruby/13](https://mac.install.guide/ruby/13) or use `mise install` to install all dependencies from the `mise.toml` file, if you have [https://mise.jdx.dev/](https://mise.jdx.dev/) installed on your system.
 There's also a `.ruby-version` file that specifies the Ruby version used to develop the project.

 ### Build the project